Begnas Lake

 Begnas Lake (बेगनास ताल) is a freshwater lake in Pokhara Metropolis of Kaski district of Nepal located in the south-east of the Pokhara Valley.
-The lake is the third largest lake of Nepal and second largest, after Phewa Lake, among the eight lakes in Pokhara Valley.
+The lake is the third largest lake of Nepal and second largest, after Phewa Lake, among the seven lakes in Pokhara Valley.
 Water level in the lake fluctuates seasonally due to rain, and utilization for irrigation.
 The water level is regulated through a dam constructed in 1988 on the western outlet stream, Khudi Khola.

-Lake Economy
+Lake economy

 Begnas Lake area with a number of resorts is a popular destination for tourists visiting Pokhara.
 The water from the lake is used for irrigation and some parts of the lake are used as caged fisheries.
 The Begnas lake area has a number of swampy areas around it, many of which have been converted to paddy fields.
 Annapurna and Manaslu Range can be seen very clearly from the lake.